mcsee/Software-Design-Articles/Articles/Wordle/How to Develop a Wordle Game using TDD in 25 Minutes/readme.md

 ```

 This test fails.
-We are not catching invalid English 5 letter words.
+We are not catching invalid English 5-letter words.

 We need to make a decision.
-According to our bijection, there's an external dictionary asserting for valid words.
+According to our bijection, there's an external dictionary asserting valid words.

 We can validate with the dictionary upon word creation.
-But we want the dictionary to store valid worlde words.
+But we want the dictionary to store valid wordle words.
 Not strings.

 It is an egg-chicken problem.

 We decide to deal with invalid words in the dictionary and not the Wordle word.

 * * *

+# Dictionary Tests

 We create new tests on our dictionary.